preetikumari5/Frontend-Development/README.md

 Welcome to my Web Development Progress repository!
-This repository documents my journey and progress in the field of web development, starting from the basics and advancing through various projects and experiments.
+This repository documents my journey and progress in the field of Frontend development, starting from the basics and advancing through various projects and experiments.

 Overview
 This repository includes: